Omoda C5: Philippines

 The Omoda 5 went on sale in the Philippines on 24 November 2024 and was later launched in February 2025.
 In the Philippines, it is available with two variants: a petrol model (C5) and battery electric model (E5).

 Singapore

 The Omoda E5 battery electric version was launched in Singapore on 24 May 2024 under the Omoda marque.

 Thailand

 The Omoda C5 EV was released in Thailand on 6 August 2024, with two trim levels: Long Range Plus and Long Range Ultimate.
 In May 2025, the Plus and Ultimate trims were renamed to Dynamic and Max, respectively.

+The facelift model was introduced in Thailand on 30 March 2026, it is available in the sole Max Plus variant using the 50.6 kWh battery pack.
+The facelift model for the Thai market is based on the export-market 2026 facelift.

 Vietnam

 The Omoda C5 was launched in Vietnam on 26 November 2024 with two variants: Premium and Flagship, powered by a 1.5-litre turbocharged petrol engine and imported from Indonesia.

 In March 2025, the Omoda C5 gained a new variant, Luxury, which is powered by a 1.5-litre naturally aspirated petrol engine.

+In March 2026, the SHS-H hybrid model, powered by the 1.5-litre turbocharged petrol hybrid, was introduced in Vietnam and it is available in two variants: Premium and Flash.